Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

     df = download_data(ticker, f'{year-1}-12-01', f'{year}-12-31')
 ```

 **A note:** I am electing to use calculate returns on a close-to-close basis, so in effect, the final closing price of a given month will be treated as the open price for next month's return calculation.
-In order to accomplish this for a year spanning January to December, we need to include data from December of the previous year to make sure we get the close value from the final trading day of that year.
+In order to accomplish this for a year spanning January to December, we need to include data from December of the previous year to make sure we get our first value for January.

+My main reason for this adjustment was the fact that the yfinance API uses the *adjusted close price* for each security by default, so by comparing two adjusted close prices, we can keep the scale of our analysis accurate.

 Next, we create a DataFrame that will hold the monthly return values, with columns for year, month, and return, as we would expect.